(20-hour requirement for two-parent household, 10-hour requirement for single parent household)

 Hosting a Parent Dinner or Happy Hour : We are looking for parents to host a happy hour or dinner.
 Here’s what is involved: you select a location and date (usually a weeknight after work hours but could also be a breakfast or coffee).
-Email the details to Sarah B (firstname.lastname@example.org) and the office will send out an invitation with a link to sign up.
+Email the details to email@example.com and the we will send out an invitation with a link to sign up.
 At the event you welcome other parents and allow conversation to flow.
 Parents are all responsible for purchasing their own food and beverages at the event.
 You earn as many hours as it takes for arranging and hosting.

 Blogging: Our marketing committee is working on editorial content for the website, blog and social media.
 If you have a great story to tell about Montessori, Stepping Stones, a staff member or an alumni, please write about it and share it with us: firstname.lastname@example.org Each post counts for one hour.